Don't Knock! Rowhammer at the Backdoor of DNN Models: Introduction

-In this paper, we present a backdoor injection attack on a deployed DNN model using Rowhammer.
-This result shows that indeed real-life deployments are under threat from backdoor injection attacks.
+\textbf{\textit{Our contributions:}} In this paper, we present a backdoor injection attack on a deployed DNN model using Rowhammer~\footnote{The code is available at \url{www.github.com/vernamlab/rowhammer-backdoor}}.
+This result shows that, indeed, real-life deployments are under threat from backdoor injection attacks.
 More work needs to be done to secure deployed models from fault injection attacks used for everyday tasks by end-users.
 More specifically,

-\begin{itemize} \item for the first time we present an end-to-end backdoor injection attack realized on actual hardware on a classifier model using Rowhammer as the fault injection method, \item we thoroughly characterize DRAMs for bit-flips using extensive Rowhammmer experiments.
-Our results show that previously proposed backdoor injection techniques make overly optimistic assumptions about Rowhammer's capabilities,
+\begin{itemize}[leftmargin=*] \item for the first time, we present an end-to-end backdoor injection attack realized on actual hardware on a classifier model using Rowhammer as the fault injection method \item we thoroughly characterize DRAMs for bit-flips using extensive Rowhammmer experiments.
+Our results show that previously proposed backdoor injection techniques make overly optimistic assumptions about Rowhammer,

 \item introduce a more realistic Rowhammer fault model, along with new stringent constraints on model modifications necessary to achieve a real-life attack,